 A study conducted by 16 programmatic publishers (including The New York Times and The Washington Post) found that publishers lose as much as $1.27 billion every year due to ad fraud.
 And this number is growing.
 Some preventive measures like ads.txt and ads.cert are now available, but ad fraud is still thriving.

 It’s a common belief that ad fraud affects advertisers or ad buyers.
-Of course, they are affected, a lot.
+Of course, they are affected a lot.
 But the publishers also lose their source of income and credibility.

-1. Bots / Non-Human Traffic
+Bots / Non-Human Traffic Ad Fraud

 Bots are computer programs that mimic human interactions.
-These programs make it seem like and ad is getting an impression, but in reality, it’s simply being scanned by a bot.
-Generally, it’s easy to detect bots as they can’t mimic human behavior accurately.
+These programs make it seem like an ad is getting an impression, but in reality, it’s simply being scanned by a bot.
+Generally, it’s easy to detect bots as they can’t mimic human behaviour accurately.
 But, fraudsters are trying to make them more sophisticated to more closely resemble human actions.

 A study suggests that at least 10% of traffic on every website is fake.
 Most publishers know that buying fake traffic is a bad idea.
 However, there are publishers who purchase fake traffic, and that’s what enables such malicious practices.

-2. Click Farms
+Click Farms Ad Fraud

 Since followers rely on publishers to provide genuine content, click fraud can ruin that trust entirely.
 For instance, let’s say you see a post with many likes and shares.
-Which may lead you to think that the post is actually informative and contain details that you are looking for.
+This may lead you to think that the post is actually informative and contain the details that you are looking for.

 But once you click on the link, you find the post is not helpful.
 True, clicks are coming from a human.
 But that human is not interested in the clicked ads.
-Fake ids are created to execute click fraud using which likes and comments are dropped.
-As everything is happening on publisher’s platform, meaning, publisher holds the blame.
+Fake ids are created to execute click fraud, using which likes, and comments are dropped.
+As everything is happening on the publisher’s platform, the meaning publisher holds the blame.

-3. Ad Injection
+Ad Injection Fraud